reactjs/react.dev/src/content/reference/react-dom/components/script.md

 Props that are **not recommended** for use with React:

 * `blocking`: a string.
 If set to `"render"`, instructs the browser not to render the page until the scriptsheet is loaded.
 React provides more fine-grained control using Suspense.
 * `defer`: a string.
 Prevents the browser from executing the script until the document is done loading.
-Not compatible with streaming server-rendered components.
+Not compatible with streaming server-rendered Components.
 Use the `async` prop instead.

 #### Special rendering behavior {/*special-rendering-behavior*/}